ewenm-ackay/cheatingHangman/preposalForFinal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-Ewen Mackay, Johnny Tan, and Md Ar-Rashid
+Our team: Ewen Mackay, Johnny Tan, and Md Ar-Rashid

 ## Do you have any questions of your own?